 Though the studio remained skeptical right up until its release, Ghostbusters turned out to be a massive hit and marketing phenomenon.
 Its stars were reluctant to return but eventually did film a sequel, Ghostbusters II, released in 1989.
 In the meantime, I as a little kid played the Ghostbusters video game at my friends’ houses, watched the animated series, and drank several boxes of “Ecto Cooler” flavor Hi-C before I ever saw the movie itself.
 More than thirty years after the movie’s original release, it was still enough in the public consciousness for scientists to name a new species of Ankylosaur “Zuul.”
 Aykroyd continued to push for a reunion for years, even after Ramis’ death in 2010, but many of the other cast members have never seemed particularly interested.
 Murray, in particular, has always been a bit of an iconoclast.
 He reportedly only takes roles through calls to an ancient answering machine which he “checks infrequently.”
 After Ghostbusters, he came to the conclusion that he couldn’t do anything to live up to its success, and took four years off from acting, during which time he “studied philosophy and history at the Sorbonne and frequented the Cinematheque in Paris,” before returning to acting after being offered $6 million to star in Scrooged.
 In 1993, he and Ramis again collaborated on what I think is another of the best comedies ever made, Groundhog Day.

 Ernie Hudson, who plays the extraneous “fourth Ghostbuster,” Winston Zeddemore, has repeatedly expressed disappointment that much of his character’s development and scenes were removed from the script.
 As it is, he feels entirely unnecessary to the proceedings.
-Far less extraneous, though not happier with the movie, is William Atherton, who plays the priggish, meddling EPA agent who has been described as the “true villain” of the movie.
+Far more relevant to the plot, though not happier with the movie, is William Atherton, who plays the priggish, meddling EPA agent who has been described as the “true villain” of the movie.
 The movie was so effective at making audiences hate Atherton’s character that he was yelled at and challenged to fights by random people on the street or in bars for years, and is still frequently called “Dickless” (an insult Aykroyd improvised) by people he’s never met before.